jarelllama/Blocklist-Sources/README.md

 # Sources for [jarelllama/Scam-Blocklist](https://github.com/jarelllama/Scam-Blocklist)

 This repository hosts blocklists to be used as sources in **[jarelllama/Scam-Blocklist](https://github.com/jarelllama/Scam-Blocklist)**.
 These blocklists are not meant to be used by themselves.
+All filtering of false positives is handled by **[jarelllama/Scam-Blocklist](https://github.com/jarelllama/Scam-Blocklist)**.